Vantage Point Center for Psychotherapy has a robust training program for psychologists-in-

 Interns will receive training on conducting initial intake appointments at VANTAGE POINT and will begin conducting intake evaluations early in the training year.

 Interns receive 2 hours of group supervision each week for the entire year.
-The group supervision will be conducted by CA-licensed psychologist.
+The group supervision will be conducted by CA-licensed psychologists.